When Does The 2 Hour Car Seat Rule End?

 Having someone in the back seat watching your baby can also be helpful.

-Good to know: Car seat mirrors can potentially become projectiles during a car crash.
-However, it’s also worth noting that car seat manufacturers produce and sell crash-tested car seat mirrors as accessories for their car seats.
-That’s why, we believe it’s a parent’s choice whether they want to use a car seat mirror for their child or not.
+Important note: Car seat mirrors may become projectiles in a car crash..
+But, it’s also worth noting that car seat manufacturers produce and sell crash-tested car seat mirrors as accessories for their car seats.
+That’s why, we believe it’s a parent’s choice whether you choose to use a car seat mirror for your child or not.

 car seat 2 hour rule